n-murray-psych/n-murray-psych/content/post/why-its-good-to-discipline-children-for-lying/index.md

 ---
-title: Why It's Good to Discipline Children For Lying: Speculations on Theory of Mind
+title: "Why It's Good to Discipline Children For Lying: Speculations on Theory of Mind"
 date: 2021-06-16
 ---